syncopika/visual_novel_maker/README.md

 Takes two parameters. *character* should be a string containing the name of a character, and *dialog* should be a string containing the dialog for the specified character.

+*SetScene.<b>dialogWithMusic</b>(character, dialog, music)*

+Just like the above method, except the *music* parameter should be a string with the path to a music file that will play when the corresponding dialog appears.

+*SetScene.<b>dialogWithEffect</b>(character, dialog, sound)*

+Same as above - *effect* should be a string containing the path to a file with the desired sound effect.
+Use this methd to have a sound effect play with dialog.
+Note that the sound effect will not loop.

 *SetScene.<b>showCharacter</b>(name, characterSrc, direction, animation)*

 Takes four parameters. *name* should be a string with the name of a character and *characterSrc* should be a string with the path to the character sprite. *direction* can be either the strings "left" or "right", indicating the direction from which the character should appear from. *animation* is a boolean (either true or false - not in a string) - true if the character should 'slide' in to position, or false if the character should just appear immediately.